Devam-032/ros2_humble_odometry_and_control/README.md

 - Verified the URDF design in simulation environments for functional testing.

 ### Differential Drive Controller 🛞
-- Used the `diff_drive_controller` to enable precise control of the differential drive robot without modifications.
+- The `diff_drive_controller` was used to smoothly translate velocity commands into wheel-specific actions, enabling reliable and precise robot movement.
 - Configured the controller to interface seamlessly with the robot's hardware and ROS 2 topics.
 - Utilized the controller to translate velocity commands into wheel-specific control inputs.

 ### Custom Simple Controller 🛠️
-- Implemented a custom `simple_controller` in both Python and C++.
+- Built a custom `simple_controller` in both Python and C++ to manage robot movement.
-- Designed to offer direct control over the robot's movement and velocity based on specific requirements.
+- Designed for direct and adaptable control over the robot's velocity.
-- Added functionality to extract velocity information using `joint_states` for enhanced feedback and control.
+- Added features to track velocity through `joint_states` for better feedback.
+- Simulated real-world conditions with a noisy controller.
+- Enabled pose estimation using wheel odometry and added an `odom` publisher for localization.

 ### Transform Publisher and Subscriber 🔀
 - Added a transform publisher and subscriber in both Python and C++.
 - Created a Python service to retrieve transform data, enabling efficient data handling and processing.

 ### Launch Files 🚀
+- Launch files in ROS 2 are configuration scripts that simplify starting multiple nodes or processes together.
-- Developed launch files to streamline the process of launching the differential drive controller for the designed robot.
+- Created files to make it easier to start the differential drive controller for the robot.
+- These launch files also initialize the robot in Gazebo Ignition, with added features to automatically adjust for the detected ROS 2 and Gazebo versions.
+- Integrated the noisy controller and pose estimation functionalities seamlessly into the launch sequence.
 - Created a launch file to initialize the robot in Gazebo Ignition, with added functionality to automatically detect the Gazebo version based on the ROS 2 version.
 - Enhanced compatibility and support for various ROS 2 versions through dynamic version checking in the launch files.
+- Modified the launch file to integrate the noisy controller and additional features seamlessly.

 ## Practice Enhancements 💡
 To further explore and solidify the concepts, additional practice scripts were developed: